 School on Radiation Technologies

 The 3rd WNU School on Radiation Technologies will be held 7 - 20 March 2014 in Doha, Qatar at Hamad Medical Corporation.
-The official announcement can be found here.
-Applications for IAEA-supported places are no longer being accepted.
-However, company- or self-funded applicants may submit up to the deadline of 29 November 2013.
-Please send the completed 2014 RT application formwith two recommendation letters to firstname.lastname@example.org, ensuring all documents are included in a single email.
+The official announcement can be found here and the application form here.
+Applications for IAEA-supported places at the RT School are now closed.

 The WNU School on Radiation Technologies (RT School) is a two-week programme aimed at future leaders in the radiation and radioisotope field.